cmhuang48/HARK/README.md

 ### `npm run start:dev`

 Launches the server.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 Simultaneously, in the client folder, you can run:

 ### `npm start`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.